MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxstreamaudioenginecreate.md

 ### -param Attributes

+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the AcxFactory with the parent WDF device object (TBD???).

+TBD - What would be useful to set for the driver?

 ### -param Config

+An initialized [ACX_ACXAUDIOENGINE_CONFIG structure](ns-acxelements-acx_audioengine_config.md) that describes the configuration of the audio engine.

 ### -param StreamAudioEngine

-An ACXSTREAMAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
+A pointer to a location that receives the handle to the newly created ACXSTREAMAUDIOENGINE ACX audio engine object  that is used in a render circuit, to represent a DSP.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -returns